0 User Reviews

-Disconnect (for Firefox and Chrome) is our favorite anti-tracking and anti-cookie extension thanks to its up-to-date database of tracking cookies, page load optimization, secure WiFi encryption and analytics tools, which allows Disconnect to block third party tracking cookies, and gives you control of overall a website’s elements.
-It also prevents social networks such as Google, Facebook and Twitter from following you so they can collect data as you surf elsewhere on the internet.
+Disconnect (for Firefox and Chrome) is our favorite anti-tracking and anti-cookie extension thanks to its up-to-date database of tracking cookies, page load optimization, secure WiFi encryption, and analytics tools, which allows Disconnect to block third-party tracking cookies, and gives you control of a website’s elements.
+It also prevents social networks such as Google, Facebook, and Twitter from following you so they can collect data as you surf elsewhere on the internet.

-The Disconnect Search extension performs essentially the same job as Anonymous Search discussed above, except that it allows you to search from with your browser.
+The Disconnect Search extension performs essentially the same job as Anonymous Search discussed above, except that it allows you to search from within your browser.

 Speed and Performance

 Disconnect aims to offer a ‘complete privacy solution.’
-At the heart of this lies a VPN, but users also benefit from Disconnect’s proven tracking prevention and malware blocking technology, and search engine obfuscation tools.
-Paying users of the VPN ‘Protection’ service can choose to connect to VPN servers in the ‘USA’ (Delaware), ‘Europe’ (Ireland), ‘Asia’ (Japan) and Germany, and can connect up to three devices at the same time.
-We will note that none of the countries in which servers are located are very P2P friendly, so although we can see no prohibition against using this VPN on torrent sites in the ToS, and Disconnect says it does not monitor what users get up to on the internet, this is probably not the best service for P2Pers.
-Free users do not get the VPN features, but can use the Disconnect Desktop and mobile apps to visualize tracking by their favorite websites, and to perform searches anonymously.
+At the heart of this lies its VPN product, but users also benefit from Disconnect’s proven tracking prevention and malware blocking technology and search engine obfuscation tools.
+We will note that none of the countries in which servers are located are very P2P friendly, so although we can see no prohibition against using this VPN on torrent sites in the ToS, and Disconnect says it does not monitor what users get up to on the internet, this is probably not the best VPN for torrenters.
+Free users do not get the VPN features but can use the Disconnect Desktop and mobile apps to visualize tracking by their favorite websites and to perform searches anonymously.

 Ease of use

-The Disconnect desktop client is available for Windows (7+), Mac OSX (10.7+), and the mobile app is available for Android (4.0+) and iOS (7.0+).
-Their iPhone VPN uses the IKE2 VPN protocol instead of OpenVPN.
+The Disconnect desktop client is available for Windows (7+), macOS (10.7+), and the mobile app is available for Android (4.0+) and iOS (7.0+).
+Disconnect's iPhone VPN app uses the IKE2 VPN protocol instead of OpenVPN.

-You can sign-up for the premium service either through the app (desktop or mobile), or through the website.
-As already noted, the only way to pay seems to be using a credit or debit card, but is otherwise easy enough.
+You can sign-up for the premium service either through the app (desktop or mobile) or through the website.
+The only way to pay for a subscription seems to be by using a credit or debit card through the secure payment processor Stripe, but is otherwise easy enough.

 To use an account on a new device, a code is provided, which you can enter when you hit ‘Upgrade’ to a premium account on that device.